-Extended School Day - time during before and after school activities that includes clubs, intramural sports, band and choir practice, drama rehearsals, etc.
+Before and After School Day - time during before and after school activities that includes clubs, intramural sports, band and choir practice, drama rehearsals, programs etc.

 Food advertising and marketing - an oral, written, or graphic statements made for the purpose of promoting the sale of a food or beverage product made by the producer, manufacturer, seller, or any other entity with a commercial interest in the product.
 This term includes, but is not limited to the following: